fonini/custom-doctrine-validators/README.markdown

     }

-* Alpha-numeric numbers
+* Alpha-numeric values

-Validates if the value is an alpha-numeric number i.e.: jonnas, a45fdw
+Validates if the value is alpha-numeric i.e.: jonnas, a45fdw

     [php]